Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

+Modifying the transition dynamics represents a fundamentally different intervention from altering the observations.
+Observation-level perturbations affect only the time step at which they are applied: while they may lead the agent to explore different regions of the state space in the long run, their immediate effect is confined to a single perception and decision.
+In contrast, alterations to the transition dynamics have inherently persistent consequences: a perturbation introduced at one point in the trajectory can reshape the subsequent sequence of states, influencing the overall trajectory even if it does not immediately modify the agent’s policy.

-Tampering with the transition is a completely different approach than with the observation.
-The methods developed in this section assume that the environments simulate physical, real-life settings: the perturbations are more restricted, ruling out gradient-based methods, and their effects on the agent are now indirect.
-In this section we first discuss methods that are designed to minimize the rewards obtained by the agent by altering the transition, then we discuss methods that are designed to deviate from the policy of the agent.
+In the following of this section, we first discuss methods that are designed to minimize the rewards obtained by the agent by altering the transition, and then we discuss methods that are designed to deviate from the policy of the agent.